openclimatedata/national-inventory-submisions/README.md

 Scripts to download submission from the UNFCCC's [National Inventory Submissions page](https://unfccc.int/process-and-meetings/transparency-and-reporting/reporting-and-review-under-the-convention/greenhouse-gas-inventories-annex-i-parties/national-inventory-submissions-2019)

-It can downnload files for any submission page by specifying the requested year.
+It can download files for any submission page by specifying the requested year.
 CSV files with submissions of each year are stored in `data` and can be updated as shown below.

 Requires Python 3.